Joe Eszterhas: Screenwriter

 The following year, Eszterhas re-teamed with Basic Instinct star Sharon Stone for the film Sliver.
 Sliver did not replicate the box-office success of the former and was critically derided.
 Eszterhas next wrote the screenplay for Showgirls, his second collaboration with director Verhoeven.
 Showgirls, which debuted in 1995, was seen as a critical and financial disaster, winning the year's Golden Raspberry Award for "Worst Screenplay".
 Despite the negative press, the film enjoyed cult success in the home video market, generating more than $100 million from video rentals and becoming one of MGM's top twenty all-time bestsellers.
 Jade, whose script Eszterhas sold in the wake of Basic Instinct's success, was released three weeks later to low grosses and negative reviews.
 The one-two punch of back-to-back box-office bombs in the same year saw Eszterhas' reputation as the highest-paid screenwriter take a hit.

 In 1997, Eszterhas produced two films, both of which he wrote: Telling Lies in America and An Alan Smithee Film: Burn Hollywood Burn.
 Burn Hollywood Burn, which is about a director named Alan Smithee who films a big-budget bomb and then tries to destroy it, flopped at the box office.
 It won several Golden Raspberry Awards, five of them awarded to Eszterhas himself: Worst Picture (Eszterhas was the film's uncredited producer), Worst Screenplay, Worst Original Song, and both Worst New Star and Worst Supporting Actor for a brief on-screen cameo.
+He has “won” more Golden Raspberry Awards than any other screenwriter in history.